Product and System Design: Replace Hotel Metal Keys With Electronic Keycards

-A hotel that currently uses traditional metal keys plans to migrate to electronic keycards across guest rooms and staff-accessible areas.
+A hotel chain currently uses traditional metal keys and wants to migrate to electronic keycards across guest rooms, amenities, elevators, and staff-only areas.
+Design the end-to-end product and system at a high level.

 -